swyxio/swyxdotio/content/writing/nontechnical/slowmad-qna.md

 Mexico was a lot about partying and getting wasted.
 I didn't like it very much but it was cheap (\$15/night hostels!) and my friends were there.

 I didn't spend long in LA, but I really liked JS.LA.
 In general I feel like the tech scene is really good in LA.
 [Ben Horowitz is forever going on about how tech and entertainment have a lot of similarities](https://a16z.com/2018/09/25/michael-ovitz-entertainment-culture-negotiation-talent/), and you can feel it speaking with people there.
 A good mix of startups, agencies, ecommerce, social media, even Google has a big presence there now.
+Toronto is a nice runner up in this category.

 ---